The nursing program co-sponsored by Cloud County Community College and North Central Kansas Technical College has a dramatically progressive history.

 In the spring of 1999, final approval was granted to separate Hays from the Beloit – Concordia program.
 Now a two-campus program with eight faculty members, a program coordinator, and a secretary began anew.

-The program continues to work with the advisory committee to create an even stronger bond between education and service.
-The competencies of the course are being reviewed for relevance and the profile revised.
+The program continued to work with the advisory committee to create an even stronger bond between education and service.
+The competencies of the course were reviewed for relevance and the profile revised.
 Faculty remains committed to finding clinical learning situations that address the program outcomes.
-A watchful eye remains on the nursing shortage and our ability to address it.
+A watchful eye remained on the nursing shortage and our ability to address it.

 The PN level sacrificed NLNAC* Accreditation.
 The associate degree level had a positive site visit in the spring of 2003 and received continuing accreditation for eight years.

 During the 2006 academic year plans to admit students twice a year at the PN level were formulated.
 The Kansas State Board of Regents with the support of the Kansas State Board of Nursing had issued a directive for program size to increase.
 With a sense of adventure similar to those who foundered the program, the nursing faculty accepted the new challenge with a positive attitude and flexibility.
 The students responded.
 With the critical shortage of nursing faculty, many adjunct faculty members were assigned for specialized content areas and clinical experiences.
 In the Fall of 2008 a core curriculum developed by the practical nursing programs of Kansas with direction from the Kansas Board of Regents and the Kansas State Board of Nursing was implemented.
 Spring of 2009 brought the end of the combined program.
 North Central Kansas Technical College indicated their intent to continue a PN program but felt the need for a full time Nursing Administrator.
 Cloud County Community College continued to provide education leading from LPN to ADN.
 Although the official ties were broken, proximity and need will direct a cooperative relationship in the future